-minimize the loss and inequality in average utilities.
+minimize loss and inequality in average utilities.

 Before comparing context-based and signal-based uninformed voting, it is worth noting the effectiveness of mixing local-level bandwagoning and national-level balancing in the context-based uninformed voting.
 Here, Appendix Figure X shows that in terms of average utility loss, mixing bandwagoning and balancing in context-based uninformed voting outperforms the voting with only one of them across all experimental conditions.
 It turns out that regardless of contextual conditions, the use of both local-level bandwagoning and national-level balancing is the optimal strategy for uninformed voters to utilize contexts as the voting guide.
 In terms of inequality between voter groups, all types of context-based voting perform similarly.

-Turn to the difference between context-based and signal-based voting, ?? shows the comparison in terms of average utility loss.
-The vertical axis represents the value of average loss and the horizontal axis represents the knowledge inequality between red and blue voter groups (red group is higher in knowledge level than blue group).
-The panel columns indicate the severity of common signal bias (i.e., the severity is increasing towards right) and the panel rows represent the level of geographic sorting.
+Turning to the difference between context-based and signal-based voting ?? shows the comparison in terms of average utility loss.
+The vertical axis represents the value of average loss, and the horizontal axis represents the knowledge inequality between red and blue voter groups (voters in the red group have a higher knowledge level than those in the blue group).
+The panel columns indicate the severity of common signal bias (i.e., the severity is increasing toward the right) and the panel rows represent the level of geographic sorting.
 For each panel, I plot linear fitted lines of outcomes from context-based (solid line) and signal based (dashed line) uninformed voting with 95% confidence intervals.

-Figure 6: The Loss in Average Utility Under Context-Based and Signal-Based Uninformed Voting
+Figure 6: The loss in average utility under context-based and signal-based uninformed voting.

 The figure indicates that the common signal bias and knowledge inequality influence the outcome of signal-based uninformed voting: the more severe the signal bias and larger the knowledge inequality, the larger the average loss from signal-based uninformed voting.
-On the other hand, the outcome of context-based uninformed voting is resistant to the change in knowledge inequality and only slightly been affected by the severity of common signal bias.
+On the other hand, the outcome of context-based uninformed voting is resistant to the change in knowledge inequality, and has been affected only slightly by the severity of common signal bias.
 As a result, context-based uninformed voting outperforms signal-based uninformed voting under highly biased signals and highly unequal distribution of knowledge.
-On the other hand, when signal bias or knowledge inequality is low, average utility loss is larger for context-based than for signal-based voting.
+However, when signal bias or knowledge inequality is low, average utility loss is larger for context-based than for signal-based voting.
 Geographic sorting does not explain the performance of either signal-based or context-based uninformed voting.

-Figure 7: The Difference in Average Utility Loss Between Blue and Red Voter Groups Under Context-Based and Signal-Based Uninformed Voting
+Figure 7: The difference in average utility loss between blue and red voter groups under context-based and signal-based uninformed voting.